-Here are some potential job titles:
+Here are some potential full-time career outcomes:

 What Are the Different Types of Community Services Courses?

 The nationally recognised qualification of a Diploma of Community Services is a more in-depth TAFE education.
 Delivered online, and typically with a work placement component, the qualification will prepare students for working with complex clients and communities in need.
 Those with prior experience in the community services sector may be eligible to receive credits for their experience.
-Graduates of this comprehensive course will be qualified to work as an early intervention worker, program coordinator, group facilitator, welfare worker and the like.
+Graduates of this comprehensive course will be qualified to work as an early intervention worker, program coordinator, group facilitator, welfare worker and more.